Persian language: Qajar dynasty

 In the 19th century, under the Qajar dynasty, the dialect that is spoken in Tehran rose to prominence.
 There was still substantial Arabic vocabulary, but many of these words have been integrated into Persian phonology and grammar.
 In addition, under the Qajar rule, numerous Russian, French, and English terms entered the Persian language, especially vocabulary related to technology.

-The first official attentions to the necessity of protecting the Persian language against foreign words, and to the standardization of Persian orthography, were under the reign of Naser ed Din Shah of the Qajar dynasty in 1871.
-After Naser ed Din Shah, Mozaffar ed Din Shah ordered the establishment of the first Persian association in 1903.
+The first official attentions to the necessity of protecting the Persian language against foreign words, and to the standardization of Persian orthography, were under the reign of Naser ad-Din Shah of the Qajar dynasty in 1871.
+After Naser ed Din Shah, Mozaffar ad-Din Shah ordered the establishment of the first Persian association in 1903.
 This association officially declared that it used Persian and Arabic as acceptable sources for coining words.
 The ultimate goal was to prevent books from being printed with wrong use of words.
 According to the executive guarantee of this association, the government was responsible for wrongfully printed books.
-Words coined by this association, such as rāh-āhan (راهآهن) for "railway", were printed in Soltani Newspaper; but the association was eventually closed due to inattention.
+Words coined by this association, such as rāh-āhan for "railway", were printed in Soltani Newspaper; but the association was eventually closed due to inattention.

-A scientific association was founded in 1911, resulting in a dictionary called Words of Scientific Association (لغت انجمن علمی), which was completed later and renamed Katouzian Dictionary (فرهنگ کاتوزیان).
+A scientific association was founded in 1911, resulting in a dictionary called Words of Scientific Association, which was completed later and renamed Katouzian Dictionary.

 Pahlavi dynasty

 The first academy for the Persian language was founded on 20 May 1935, under the name Academy of Iran.
 It was established by the initiative of Reza Shah Pahlavi, and mainly by Hekmat e Shirazi and Mohammad Ali Foroughi, all prominent names in the nationalist movement of the time.
 The academy was a key institution in the struggle to re-build Iran as a nation-state after the collapse of the Qajar dynasty.
 During the 1930s and 1940s, the academy led massive campaigns to replace the many Arabic, Russian, French, and Greek loanwords whose widespread use in Persian during the centuries preceding the foundation of the Pahlavi dynasty had created a literary language considerably different from the spoken Persian of the time.
 This became the basis of what is now known as "Contemporary Standard Persian".